MicrosoftDocs/minecraft-creator/creator/Documents/BedrockEditor/EditorInstallation.md

 # How to get Minecraft Editor

 Minecraft's Bedrock Editor is a multiblock editing experience that helps you easily craft high-quality worlds in Minecraft Bedrock.
-The Editor is available in Retail and Preview editions of Minecraft Bedrock, and you get to the user interface through a shortcut you create on your computer desktop.
+The Editor is available in Retail and Preview editions of Minecraft Bedrock.
+You can access the Editor either through the Minecraft Launcher or a shortcut you create on your computer desktop.

 > [!IMPORTANT]
 > The Editor is in Beta and we're working to add more capabilities.